Apr 25, 2023

 Another common misconception is that fat can be turned into muscle.
 Fat and muscle are two different tissues.
 The optimum solution is to lose fat and build muscles.

 The process by which the food and drink you consume are turned into energy is known as metabolism.
 Metabolic rate refers to the speed at which that process occurs.
-Metabolism occurs continuously whether your body is at work or at rest.
-Energy is constantly being burned to essentially support your life.
-The rate at which energy is used has a direct effect on fat loss and muscle gain.
+Metabolism occurs continuously whether your body is at work or rest.

 A typical fat loss program usually involves paying detailed attention to the type of food consumed and not only focusing on a calorie deficit (more commonly associated with weight loss).
 The program also includes exercises that help burn fat while preserving muscle, such as weightlifting and other strength training exercises.
 Although these can sometimes see an increase on the weighing scale, they often result in a more toned and fit physical appearance.

-Regular exercise and disciplined dieting are indeed a good combo for maintaining a healthy lifestyle and losing weight.
-Still, there are problem areas such as the stomach, thighs, arms that seem to be immune and where fat are adamant to cling to.
-As distressing as it may sound, stubborn fat is a common problem, but thankfully, there is a solution in the form of VASER® Lipo, which is available at Amaris B. Clinic.
+Regular exercise and disciplined dieting are good for maintaining a healthy lifestyle and losing weight.
+Still, problem areas such as the stomach, thighs, and arms seem immune and where fat is adamant to cling to.
+As distressing as it may sound, stubborn fat is a common problem, but thankfully, there is a solution in the form of Vaser Liposuction, which is available at Amaris B. Clinic.

-Dr. Ivan Puah, Medical Director Amaris B. Clinic, has more than 15 years of experience in VASER® Lipo.
-With such extensive experience and knowledge, he has designed the MDC-Sculpt®️ Lipo technique, which is a unique body sculpting approach that caters to a patient’s needs.
-The MDC-Sculpt® Lipo technique facilitates a thorough fat removal while sculpting the physique.
-The technique not only provides a more desirable outcome it also reduces scarring significantly.
+Dr Ivan Puah, Medical Director Amaris B. Clinic, has over 15 years of experience in Vaser Liposuction.
+With extensive experience and knowledge, he has developed the MDC-Sculpt®️ Lipo technique, a proprietary body sculpting approach that caters to a patient’s needs.
+The MDC-Sculpt® Lipo technique facilitates thorough fat removal while sculpting the physique.
+The technique provides aesthetically and well-contoured results and reduces scarring significantly.